CEO – Sheeraz Haji

 Michael graduated from Yale College summa cum laude with a B.A. in Cognitive Science and from Harvard Business School with an MBA, where he was a Baker Scholar.

-Vice President, Sales – Catherine Jhung
+Vice President, Business Development – Catherine Jhung

 Catherine is the VP of Business Development at Cleantech Group, where she focuses on building valuable relationships with and between the firm’s corporate, investor, government, non-profit and cleantech company clients.
 She is responsible for managing the company’s expansion strategy, and is called on by clients to drive internal and external deal making activities.
 One part of her role is leading the company’s global sales organization.

 Catherine has led business development teams at a variety of startups in the research, software, and advertising industries, helping them develop their sales and go-to-market strategies.
 Previously, she was the Director of Sales at edo Interactive, a pioneering firm developing digital marketing technologies leveraging pre-existing global, point of sale payments infrastructures along with modern social networking communities.
 Prior to edo Interactive, Catherine spent over five years on the executive team at Equilar, the leading research firm for benchmarking executive and board compensation.
 There, she built and managed the business development and client services divisions from the ground up, growing the business to over 600 clients.